Chanidu-Edirisinghe/DSGP-G9/README.md

 ### 🔮 Future Enhancements

 - Include **additional risk factors** in predictive models.
-- Improve **chatbot's natural language understanding** for more personalized advice.
+- Improve **chatbot's natural language understanding** to provide answers that are easy to comprehend, varied, and offer more personalized advice.
 - Expand to **mobile platforms** for broader accessibility.

 ---